GTH14/CodeWars/README.md

-This is the codes that I made to solve CodeWars exercises
+These are the codes that I made to solve CodeWars exercises